-The Consumer Price Index in Northern Mindanao for the month of April posted at 126.5 which implies that the price of a basket of goods was 26.5 higher than its prices in 2012.
-Consumer Price Index (CPI) is used as an indicator to measure the changes in the average retail prices of one basket of goods and services commonly purchased by a particular group of people.
-Figure 1 shows the Consumer Price Index in the region for the month of April in years 2019 and 2020, with 2012 as the base year.
+The Consumer Price Index (CPI) in Northern Mindanao for the month of April 2021 registered at 132.4, which implies that the price of a basket of goods in April 2021 was 32.4 percent higher than its price in 2012.
+The CPI is an indicator of the change in the average retail prices of a fixed basket of goods and services commonly purchased by households relative to a base year.
+(Figure 1)

-Among the commodity groups, Alcoholic Beverages and Tobacco registered the highest CPI in April 2020 at 222.7 followed by Housing, Water, Electricity, Gas and Other Fuels at 142.7 and Health at 133.7.
-On the other hand, Recreation and Culture with 114.7, Communication at 106.1 and Transport at 100.4 was the bottom three with the lowest CPI posted in the month of April 2020 as shown in Figure 2.
+Among the commodity groups, Alcoholic Beverages and Tobacco posted the highest CPI in April 2021 at 261.4, followed by Housing, Water, Electricity, Gas, and Other Fuels at 145.9, and Restaurant and Miscellaneous Goods and Services at 134.6.
+On the other hand, Transport at 115.3, Recreation and Culture at 114.6, and Communication at 106.7 were the bottom three commodity groups with the lowest CPI recorded in the month of April 2021.
+(Figure 2)

 PURCHASING POWER OF PESO (PPP)

 The Purchasing Power of Peso (PPP) shows the real value of the peso relative to the base period.
 The PPP in Northern Mindanao dropped to PhP 0.76 in April 2021 from PhP 0.79 in April 2020.
 This means that a consumer’s Php 100 in 2012 can only purchase Php 76.0 worth of goods and services in April 2021.